Element 76Element 74Element 77Element 73 Element 73

 How the work is organised

 The annual General Assembly decides the strategic objectives, approves the budget and the annual accounts and elects the committees.
 The Executive Committee is the body which directs the operations and administration and oversees the Secretary General.
-The General Secretariat employs five in-house lawyers, two railway experts and two secretaries.
-The main working bodies of the CIT are the CIV Committee (passenger traffic), CIM Committee (freight traffic) and the CUI Committee (use of infrastructure) and multimodality.
-Working groups prepare recommendations for approval by the committees.
+The General Secretariat employs in-house lawyers, experts and administrative assistants.

 Finances

 Members of the CIT pay subscriptions to support the costs of the association in proportion to the volume of international passenger traffic (around € 24 per million passenger kilometres) and/or freight traffic (around € 7 per million net tonne kilometres) they move.
-The minimum annual subscription is approximately € 1 700.
+The minimum annual subscription is approximately € 1 800.
 Each full member has one vote, independent of the level of his subscription.

 Annual Report 2022